 This activity allows students to ask and answer questions with many different partners (ideally most if not all other students in the class).
 Students use a sheet with a list of characteristics (i.e. “someone who traveled this summer” or “someone who has no pets”).
 When they successfully identify a person with the characteristic they are seeking, they write that classmate’s name down on their checklist.
 Their goal is to meet and talk to as many people as possible within the time limit in order to put a unique name by each of the characteristics on the sheet.

 The teacher prepares a survey checklist or a grid relating to the content of the current thematic unit (using vocabulary that students are already familiar with).
 This checklist or grid can be prepared with pictures, text, or a combination of both.

-Once students have found someone who matches the criterion, the other student signs their name in the square or on the line.
-Each student can only write each classmate’s name once.
+Once students have found someone who matches the criterion, they write their classmate’s name in the square containing the criterion the classmate fulfills.
+Each student can only write each classmate’s name down once.